SeokhyunJeong/lmm_emm/README.md

 We have uploaded the channel capacity map (CCM) estimation stage.
 Please run **inference.py**.
 Requirements.txt will be uploaded soon.

+The dataset can also be found in HuggingFace: https://huggingface.co/datasets/Seokhyun1/lmm_emm.

 ## Citation